There is no doubt about it, illegal dumping sucks.

 The easiest way to prevent illegal dumping is to ensure that your waste is disposed of properly.
 Fines for illegally dumped material apply to those who own the garbage, not just those who dump it.

-Before considering dumping something illegally try using other free disposal resources that won’t pollute or harm the environment like:
+Instead of dumping something illegally try using other free disposal resources that won’t pollute or harm the environment like:

 - Craigslist, Facebook, Buy Sell & Trade, Kijiji or Used Comox Valley

-- Second hand stores
+- Second hand stores for furniture and household items

 - Churches and non-profit groups